Elite Ice Hockey League: Potential future clubs

-The Aberdeen Lynx (currently competing in the Scottish National League) have previously stated that their ambition is to establish an Elite League team in the city in the future.

-The Nottingham Panthers and Glasgow Clan owner Neil Black was rumoured to be setting up a new EIHL franchise in London, playing at Wembley Arena.
-Black had also stated in the past that he would like to see franchises in Manchester (which has now been achieved) and Dublin.

 Wayne Scholes, owner of the Telford Tigers (currently in the National Ice Hockey League), has stated that his organisation does not have any immediate plans to make the step up, but has not ruled out the possibility of joining the EIHL in the future, saying that "We have had conversations with the Elite League before but they have to invite you.
 You can't approach them.
 It is one of those things where they want to see that you have got two or three years of really good solid success.
 They want to see that it is sustainable and that you are up to a certain standard, and then they will reach out.
 At that point, it's a discussion that we will have but right now we are pretty happy where we are."

+In April 2025, plans were unveiled for a new €190 million 5,000-seat indoor arena in Cherrywood, Dublin, Ireland, that would have two olympic sized ice rinks and be a training centre for elite athletes.
+This project aims to bring the first professional ice hockey team to the Republic of Ireland.
+The "Prime Arena" is working with the Belfast Giants, the National Hockey League, the EIHL and the Olympic Federation of Ireland to make this project a reality.
+On 31 January 2026, the Irish Ice Hockey Association (IIHA) officially endorsed the project and that they look "forward to continuing to engage constructively with all stakeholders as the project progresses".

+On 4 November 2025, Cardiff Devils Managing Director, Todd Kelman, said on the official Cardiff Devils podcast that "In the next 3-5 years, you might see two more teams in this league, potentially three."